 Show no exhaustion

 Even a haircut would be nice, he though in dry annoyance as a long lock of his hair, which he had painstakingly tucked behind his ear, fell across his forehead and into his eyes.
 His aunt had given up on haircuts after a particularly bad one which had grown back overnight.
 She'd informed him (before locking him in his cupboard for days) that there was no point in wasting time or money on cutting his hair if it wouldn't stay that way.
-Since then, it had only grown longer.
+Since then, it had only grown longer and messier.

 Don't hope for anything, it's a set up to being hurt